LUA Scripting Guide

 From there, it will start to swarm to the new given coordinates.

-player.
-However, a player can chose to select the specific unit and change
+However, a player can chose to select the specific unit and change its

-its purpose; in that case, any given command will get cancelled.
-It may
+purpose; in that case, any given command will get cancelled.
+It may also

-also happen that you command a plane and then it sudenly starts to rain,
+happen that you command a plane and then it suddenly starts to rain, cancelling

 At this point, you should have a serious idea of command possibilities.